WilsonChen0724/LazerPuzzle/README.md

 # LazerPuzzle
 ## Introduction

-A small game created by using SDL library and in C++.
+A small game created by using SDL library and in C++, the codes are written on DEV C++.
 Interface in English but the guidance in the game is in Traditional Chinese.

 ## Files